Skip to main content

 • ...

-• Normal people don't suit winner-take-all profession (e.g. actor, social media influencer).
-Take a normal profession and do winner-take-all things in part time.
+Normal people don't suit winner-take-all profession (e.g. actor, social media influencer, founding startup).

-• Doing more things can improve exposure to positive black swan.
+Doing more things and make more connections can improve exposure to positive Black Swan.

 Embrace some randomness instead of paranoidly avoiding randomness.